EmmArrGee/UIBK-ParProg-BenchmarkSummaryTool/README.md

 # Benchmark Summary Tool

-The **Benchmark Summarization Tool** can be used to automatically generate a markdown table and a line plot to display the results of a runtime benchmark for binaries executed with a different number of threads.
+The **Benchmark Summary Tool** can be used to automatically generate a markdown table and a line plot to display the results of a runtime benchmark for binaries executed with a different number of threads.

 ## Tool setup